« Back to Articles

 Test Accuracy: 0.7434

-Training F1 Score: 0.9157
+Training F1: 0.9157

-Test F1 Score: 0.7434
+Test F1: 0.7434

-Part 3: Data Visualization Using Gaussian Mixture Models (GMM)
+Part 3: Gaussian Mixture Models for Clustering

-df_clustering = pd.read_csv('Clustering Data.csv', header=None, names=['x', 'y', 'z', 'w'])
+df = pd.read_csv('Clustering Data.csv', header=None, names=['x', 'y', 'z', 'w'])

-num_components_range = range(1, 11) # Renamed
+n_components_range = range(1, 11)

 bic_scores = []